nicklafferty/craftycody/content/crafts/diy-updating-our-laundry-room-door.md

 As I've said, I bought a brilliant shade of emerald for the door, but also got a dark green for one of the fronds as well as gold for the other.

 I do want to make a note that this gold paint is a nightmare.
 It sounds dramatic, but it's true.
 It's incredibly thick, like pancake batter, and it was difficult to peel the stencil off without peeling all the paint off with it.
 I had to be careful.

+When the stencil came in, it also came with a few bonus stencils.
+There was a border one, a rhino, and a cat.
+We lost our cat to cancer about a year prior so I thought it would be cute to put the cat stencil on the other side as a little nod to her.